slackjeff/tinypkg/README.md

 # Tinypkg

 A low-level package manager, similar to 'dpkg' for Linux distributions, written in Shell POSIX.
-With tinypkg you can: create, install and remove packages in a universal way!
+With tinypkg you can: create, install, list and remove packages in a universal way!

 ## Installation